Nenkai/GTToolsSharp/README.md

 **Make sure to make backups of the files you are reverting.
 If you get a black screen upon starting the game, revert your files.**

-## Advanced Packing Notes (Modders Read)
+## Advanced Packing Notes for GT5/6 (Modders Read)
-The Gran Turismo 5 and above uses a file system that allows editing existing files while keeping the actual original files intact.
+The Gran Turismo 5 and 6 uses a file system that allows editing existing files while keeping the actual original files intact.
 This allows for extremely easy modding and easy revert method.

 Important things to know:
 1. *Main Volume Header File* - **Always** `PDIPFS/K/4D`